Good Time (Paris Hilton song): Music video

-The music video for "Good Time" was recorded in a mansion in Hollywood Hills, and was directed by Hannah Lux Davis.
+The music video for "Good Time" was recorded in a mansion in the Hollywood Hills and was directed by Hannah Lux Davis.
 It was released on October 8, 2013. and visual effects were created by GloriaFX.
 The music video finds Hilton beguiling a party and cooing suggestively over a juiced-up dance beat.
-In the clip, Hilton rolls around poolside, fist-pumps some glowsticks and poses luxuriously, while Lil Wayne raps lines like, "I walked up to a big butt/And asked her ass, 'But what?'"
+In the clip, Hilton rolls around poolside, fist-pumps some glowsticks, and poses luxuriously, while Lil Wayne raps lines like, "I walked up to a big butt/And asked her ass, 'But what?'"
 Hilton wears a swimsuit studded with Swarovski crystals.
 The video premiered on RollingStone.com on October 7, 2013.